Fast Track Housing Package

 AB 357 exempts certain student, faculty, and staff housing developments in the Coastal Zone from Coastal Commission review.

-Status: This bill is set to be heard in the Assembly Natural Resources Committee on April 30th.
+Status: This bill is set to be heard in the Assembly Appropriations Committee on May 14th.

 AB 920 (Caloza) – Centralized Application Portal for Housing Projects